Castle Hot Springs

 Best for: adventurers

-Located on the Homestead Resort in Midway, The Utah Crater is a 10,000-plus-year-old geothermal hot spring that’s not to be missed.
+Located on the Homestead Resort in Midway, this 10,000-plus-year-old geothermal hot spring is not to be missed.
 The hourglass-shaped hot spring—which boasts magnificent mineral-rich waters—has a depth of 65 feet and an average temperature of 95 degrees, making it ideal for soaking.
-Other activities also abound, including swimming, diving, stand-up paddleboarding, snorkeling, and scuba diving.
-Speaking of the latter, it’s worth noting that The Utah Crater is the only warm-water scuba diving destination within the continental U.S. This awe-inspiring structure, which has cave-like walls and a striking limestone dome, is reminiscent of a Mexican cenote.
-Keep in mind that reservations are required to visit; view the calendar here.
+Other activities like swimming, diving, stand-up paddleboarding, snorkeling and scuba diving also abound.
+Speaking of the latter, it’s worth noting that the Utah Crater is the only warm-water scuba diving destination within the continental U.S. This awe-inspiring structure, which has cave-like walls and a striking limestone dome, is reminiscent of a Mexican cenote.
+Note that reservations are required.

 4. Bathhouse Row at Hot Springs National Park | Arkansas